 Engaged organizations understand the true meaning of trust and commitment and are fully aware that any meaningful employer to employee partnership or relationship must first be built on both.

 What does employee engagement mean for you and me as employers?

-Employee engagement is the embodiment of positive behaviors and attitudes that can contribute positively to the success and growth of the business, in a way that they complement and aid each other.
+Employee engagement programs are the embodiment of positive behaviors and attitudes that can contribute positively to the success and growth of the business, in a way that they complement and aid each other.

-Employee engagement is about welcoming ideas from our employees and leveraging on them to improve the organization’s product and services.
+Employee engagement ideas are about welcoming ideas from our employees and leveraging on them to improve the organization’s product and services.

 Employee engagement is about pledging to the welfare of our employees, so that as sick leaves, abrupt absences, workplace conflicts and accidents reduce, productivity increases.

 Employee engagement is about honestly mirroring to the values of the organization.
 Values that are constantly reflected in the actions of the company.
 It is about immense fidelity to our promises, or reasonable reasons about why they may not be met.